 In this iPad Pro vs MacBook Pro guide, we’ll help to make sure the distinctions stay clear, and that you buy the option that suits your work best.
 Because there are still major differences, from the obvious to the subtle, and from those that affect most people to more niche concerns.

-The iPad Pro is, naturally, the most powerful machine in the current iPad model list, and the most capable tablet to date overall.
+The iPad Pro is, naturally, the most powerful machine in the current iPad generations lineup, and the most capable tablet to date overall.
 It’s a real ‘pro’ machine, with a range of high-end features inside and out that mean it could be a laptop replacement for some creative work – especially with elements such as the touchscreen and 5G support being things that the MacBook Pro simply doesn’t offer.

 The M1 MacBook Pro, of course, delivers the ergonomics of a laptop, but combined with the power of Apple’s M1 chip, it’s up there as one of the best MacBooks available today.
 Don’t forget to check out our cheap MacBook Pro deals page for the latest prices on this model, or its Intel variations.